Art and Art History Courses

 319. Gender Issues in Asian Art.

-This seminar-style course explores the following themes: the representation of gender relations in art, architecture, and film; the influence of gender constructs on the making and viewing of art; changing roles of women in society; and the relationship of gender, art and religion.
-A central learning tool is in-class student discussion and debate about art historical literature that takes a feminist approach to the interpretation of historical and contemporary examples of Asian art or makes gender roles their central research question.
+This upper level, seminar-style course explores the representation of gender hierarchies in art and film, the influence of gender constructs on the making and viewing of art, changing roles of men, women, and other marginalized groups in society, and the relationship of gender, art, and religion.
+Student discussion and debate are central learning tools adopted in class.
 No prerequisite.
-Offered every Spring.
+Offered on rotation in spring semesters.
 Diversity (DIV13).
 Also offered through Asian Studies.

 337. Architecture: Symbol and Ideology.